AndreasChrisafopoulos/fpga-hdmi-pong/README.md

 Use `TOP_hdmi_pong_multiplayer` as the synthesis top module.

 The design expects a 100 MHz board clock.
-The MMCM produces the pixel and serialization clocks required by the HDMI pipeline.
+Dedicated MMCMs generate the derived clocks required by the HDMI and seven-segment display subsystems.

 ## Clocking and CDC

-The design uses three clock rates:
+The design uses a 100 MHz board clock and three derived clock rates:

-- 100 MHz board clock for the seven-segment display subsystem
+- 5 MHz display-multiplexing clock for the seven-segment display subsystem
 - approximately 25.18 MHz pixel clock for video timing, rendering, game-state updates, and TMDS encoding
 - approximately 125.89 MHz serialization clock for the TMDS serializers